 Media blackouts and unmaintained facilities mean Kashmir’s struggle goes largely unreported, leading the families, widows and orphaned children of Kashmir to rely on your contributions for a brighter future.

 How We Are Helping Kashmir Families

 Blocked roads and forced closure of markets are increasing the need for food and medical aid.
 Your donations help our teams in Kashmir ensure food packs and medicines can get to those most in need.
 Life in Kashmir is an everyday struggle but our teams can provide key support to families and orphans that otherwise feel forgotten.
 Our Kashmir appeal offers several ways to help those living in poverty by providing emergency food packs, medical support and funding a month’s worth of food for one of our orphanages.
-The Kashmir aid you give allows our teams to deliver life-saving essentials to communities and bring some peace back to their day to day life.
+The Kashmir aid you give allows our teams to deliver life-saving essentials to communities and bring some stability back to their day to day lives.

 Our Kashmir charity ensures a parent no longer needs to choose between keeping a roof over their head or feeding their children, whilst giving orphans the security of knowing where their next meal is coming from.

 At Orphans in Need, we believe that no child should have to worry about eating, getting an education or receiving medical assistance.
 Our teams consistently go above and beyond to be the difference the world needs in supporting those who are worse off through no fault of their own.
 With your support, not only can we save lives but we can bring hope to the people of Kashmir and together, help them rebuild their home with continued support into the future for as long as they need us.

 Donate to our Kashmir Emergency Appeal today.